VinceNolan999/ms2-surfs-up-ireland/README.md

 - Have Links available for organization's in regards to surfing, including beach safety, water safety amongst others.

-- A comment/message section that allows messages to be sent.
-The purpose expected to be recommendations for Surf locations, Information requests about surfing and other surfing related companies wishing to collaborate
+- A comment/message section that allows for messages to be sent.
+I may want to leave recommendations for Surf locations, ask Information  about surfing in Ireland.

 #### Returning User Goals